+49 30 214 594-235

 +49 30 214 594-236

-Marc Soustrot, our favourite conductor from France, was on top form as usual – and the musicians love him for that (…).
-And there is something else that other conductors (…) rarely give: heart.
+Marc Soustrot, our favourite conductor from France, was in top form as usual – and the musicians love him for this […].
+And for something else, which other conductors […] rarely give: heart.
 Stuttgarter Zeitung

-As a guest conductor, Soustrot has worked with the Staatskapelle Dresden, Munich Philharmonic, Bamberg Symphony, English Chamber Orchestra, Danish Radio Symphony Orchestra, Real Orquesta Sinfónica de Sevilla, Filharmonie Antwerpen, Residentie Orkest Den Haag and the Philharmonic Orchestras of Copenhagen, Stockholm, Oslo, Helsinki, Luxembourg, Barcelona, Warsaw and Tokyo.
+As a guest conductor, Soustrot has worked with the Staatskapelle Dresden, Munich Philharmonic, Bamberg Symphony, MDR Symphony, English Chamber Orchestra, Danish Radio Symphony Orchestra, Real Orquesta Sinfónica de Sevilla, Filharmonie Antwerpen, Residentie Orkest Den Haag, and the Philharmonic Orchestras of Copenhagen, Stockholm, Oslo, Helsinki, Luxembourg, Barcelona, Warsaw and Tokyo.

-Marc Soustrot has many years of experience in the opera world and a vast operatic repertoire, including works such as Don Giovanni, Carmen, Werther, Pelléas et Mélisande, operas by Giuseppe Verdi, Giacomo Puccini, Jacques Offenbach, as well as Richard Wagner’s Der Ring des Nibelungen and Alban Berg’s Wozzeck.
-Furthermore he has successfully conducted a number of contemporary operas, such as Ernst Krenek’s Karl V. He has worked with the orchestras of the Opéra de Monte-Carlo, Teatro Real Madrid, Grand Théâtre de Genève, La Monnaie de Munt, Royal Danish Opera Copenhagen and the Norwegian National Opera Oslo.
+Marc Soustrot has many years of experience in the opera world and with a vast operatic repertoire, including works such as Don Giovanni, Carmen, Werther, Pelléas et Mélisande, operas by Giuseppe Verdi, Giacomo Puccini, Jacques Offenbach, as well as Richard Wagner’s Der Ring des Nibelungen and Alban Berg’s Wozzeck.
+He has also successfully conducted a number of contemporary operas, such as Ernst Krenek’s Karl V. He has worked with the orchestras of the Opéra de Monte-Carlo, Teatro Real Madrid, Grand Théâtre de Genève, La Monnaie de Munt, Royal Danish Opera Copenhagen, Frankfurt Opera and the Norwegian National Opera Oslo.

 In 2012 he garnered much praise for his interpretation of Francis Poulenc’s Les Dialogues des Carmelites at the Royal Swedish Opera and the Stuttgart Opera; in February 2019 in Stockholm he conducted the work again to great acclaim.
-In Stuttgart, Marc Soustrot guest conducted Götterdämmerung, Siegfried, Der Rosenkavalier, Bizet’s Carmen and Gounod's Faust.
-In 2015 he gave his successful debut conducting the Staatskapelle Dresden in a new production of Claude Debussy’s Pelléas et Mélisande (staging: Álex Ollé/La Fura dels Baus) at the Semperoper Dresden and later continued his successful collaboration with Álex Ollé with Honnegger's Jeanne d'arc au Bûcher at the Oper Frankfurt.
+In Stuttgart, Marc Soustrot guest conducted Götterdämmerung, Siegfried, Der Rosenkavalier, Bizet’s Carmen and Gounod’s Faust in recent seasons.
+In 2015 he gave his successful debut conducting the Staatskapelle Dresden in a new production of Claude Debussy’s Pelléas et Mélisande (staging: Álex Ollé/La Fura dels Baus) at the Semperoper Dresden, and later continued his fruitful collaboration with Álex Ollé with Honegger’s Jeanne d’Arc au bûcher at the Oper Frankfurt.
 In 2018 he conducted Berlioz’s Damnation de Faust on an astounding tour with Sophie Koch, Paul Groves, Bryn Terfel, the Malmö Symfoniorkester, and the MDR-Rundfunkchor, with performances in Dresden, Antwerp, Amsterdam, and Hamburg.
 In November 2019, the MDR-Rundfunkchor also took part in Berlioz’s Requiem Grande Messe des Morts at the Gewandhaus in Leipzig.
 In the 2020/21 season Marc Soustrot will return to the Philharmonie Zuidnederland, to the Real Orquesta Sinfónica de Sevilla and to the Warsaw Philharmonic.

-Marc Soustrot has conducted on a number of prize-winning CDs and is currently recording the complete symphonic work of Camille Saint-Saëns with the Malmö Symphony Orchestra for Naxos.
+Marc Soustrot has conducted on numerous prize-winning CDs and recorded the complete symphonic works of Camille Saint-Saëns with the Malmö Symphony Orchestra for Naxos.
 In 2008 he was honoured with the title of Chevalier de la Légion d’Honneur.